-One part comprises the RMS and SAM routines for EEPROM programming, security functions test, and random number online testing (Resource Management System, IC Dedicated Support Software in PP [1]).

-The RMS and SAM routines are stored from Infineon Technologies AG in a reserved area of the normal user ROM.
+One part comprises the RMS and SA routines for EEPROM programming and security functions testing (Resource Management System, IC Dedicated Support Software in PP [1]).
+The RMS and SA routines are stored from Infineon Technologies AG in a reserved area of the normal user ROM.